CaioFPeres/BBCNews/README.md

 │   │   ├── RetrofitClient.kt
 │   ├── 📂 repository
 │   │   ├── NewsRepositoryImpl.kt

+├── 📂 di (Dependency Injection)
+│   ├── App.kt
+│   ├── modules.kt
 ```

+## Unit Tests
+- Some functions could not be tested due to their nature.

 ## Executing the project
 - Open on Android Studio and press Run.